juangcarmona/mai/README.md

 3. **Empower Developers:** Provide scripts and steps that are easy to replicate, fostering a deeper understanding of the AI and development stack.
 4. **Leverage Local Resources:** Optimize for environments with NVIDIA GPUs, ensuring that users can fully utilize their hardware for AI model training and inference.

+## Dependencies Installed

+To enable a seamless AI development experience, the following dependencies are installed as part of the MAI setup.
+These libraries and tools are critical for building, experimenting, and deploying AI models and applications effectively.

+### Core Libraries
+- **[PyTorch](https://pytorch.org/)**: An open-source machine learning library for deep learning.
+It is optimized for both research and production workflows.
+- **[Transformers](https://huggingface.co/docs/transformers/)**: Provides access to state-of-the-art pre-trained models like Llama and GPT for tasks such as text generation, translation, and more.
+- **[Datasets](https://huggingface.co/docs/datasets/)**: A fast, efficient library for managing large datasets, especially for NLP tasks.
+- **[Hugging Face Hub](https://huggingface.co/)**: Allows seamless sharing and retrieval of pre-trained models.

+### Tokenization and Preprocessing
+- **[SentencePiece](https://github.com/google/sentencepiece)**: A text tokenizer and detokenizer for handling complex linguistic structures in NLP tasks.

+### Optimization and GPU Support
+- **[Accelerate](https://huggingface.co/docs/accelerate/)**: Enables efficient distributed training and inference for large models.
+- **[Optimum](https://huggingface.co/docs/optimum/)**: Hardware-optimized tools for inference and training on various platforms, perfect for maximizing GPU usage.

+### Model Execution
+- **[Llama-Cpp-Python](https://github.com/ggerganov/llama.cpp)**: Allows execution of Llama models with optimized performance for lightweight systems.

+### API and Deployment
+- **[FastAPI](https://fastapi.tiangolo.com/)**: A modern web framework for building APIs quickly and efficiently.
+- **[Uvicorn](https://www.uvicorn.org/)**: A lightning-fast ASGI server for deploying FastAPI applications.

+### Advanced Development
+- **[LangChain](https://www.langchain.com/)**: Provides building blocks for creating complex chains of reasoning with LLMs.
+- **[OpenAI](https://platform.openai.com/docs/)**: Integration library for accessing OpenAI's GPT models.
+- **[Autograd](https://github.com/HIPS/autograd)**: A Python package for automatic differentiation to enable custom training loops.

 ## Color Palette

 I’ve chosen **Deep Teal (#1E5F74)** as the primary color for MAI.
 This color reflects sophistication, modernity, and a sense of intelligence and elegance.
 It embodies the forward-thinking vision of MAI.